jupiter017/Scraper/README.md

 ---

-Upwork Scraper is designed to automate the process of scraping job postings from Upwork's best matches.
+Upwork Scraper is designed to automate the process of scraping job postings from **Upwork Best Matches**.
 It utilizes Selenium for web scraping and interacts with the Upwork website to extract job details, including job titles, descriptions, and proposals.
 The script then stores the extracted data in a SQLite database for easy access and retrieval.

-Users can customize the interval between scraping jobs and the pause duration for manual login according to their preferences.
 The script provides a streamlined solution for users who want to efficiently search for new job opportunities on Upwork without the hassle of manually browsing through job listings.

 ---
 ## Benefits